kiowa-scott-hurley/kokebok/_recipes/coffee-cake.md

 > Scrape batter into each pan and smooth tops.
 Sprinkle the topping evenly over the cakes.
 >
-> Bake for 25 to 30 minutes, until topping is crisp and toasted.
-A skewer inserted should come out with a few crumbs attached.
+> Bake for 30 minutes, rotating pans after 20 minutes.
+Cake is done when topping is crisp and toasted and a skewer inserted should come out with a few crumbs attached.